nikolan123/nikolan123/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Discord bot
+- 🔭 I’m currently working on idk
 - 📫 How to reach me: Discord @nikolan
 - 😄 Pronouns: he/him, they/them